ReScience/ReScienceC/docs/editorial_bot.md

 Interacting with EditorialBot
 =============================

-The Open Journals' editorial bot or `@editorialbot` on GitHub, is our editorial bot that interacts with authors, reviewers, and editors on JOSS reviews.
+The Open Journals' editorial bot or `@editorialbot` on GitHub, is our editorial bot that interacts with authors, reviewers, and editors on ReScience C reviews.

 `@editorialbot` can do a bunch of different things.
-If you want to ask `@editorialbot` what it can do, simply type the following in a JOSS `review` or `pre-review` issue:
+If you want to ask `@editorialbot` what it can do, simply type the following in a ReScience C `review` or `pre-review` issue:

 ```text